 A list of pre-configured hashtags is displayed to choose from.
 However, the user can also freely enter whatever hashtag is on his mind.

-The pre-defined list can be edited within personal mode->Administration->Categories (category is the Kudozza wording for hashtag).
+The pre-defined list can be edited within personal mode->Administration->Tags.

-A common use case are company values: A kudos tagged with a category/hashtag representing a company value can be highlighted this way.
+A common use case for this are company values: Kudos carrying a tag representing a company value are visually highlighted and thus the value is easy to recognize.

-But it is also fun to just add some seasonal decoration to kudos (e.g. introduce a
+But it is also fun to just add some seasonal decoration to a kudos (e.g. introduce a

-To add an image to a category, use the
+To add an image to a tag, use the

-You can add more than one image to a category.
+You can add more than one image to a tag.
 Kudozza will then pick randomly on every kudos.

 Psychological research shows that users are more likely to perform an action if the outcome has a surprise element.
-In this case, the random category image.
+In this case, the random tag image.
+Paid plans can upload custom images here.

 Emoji - Icons